Mackinac Bridge Walk Labor Day

 If you want to do the entire walk one way, Northern Transport & Shuttle provides shuttle service from the Mackinaw City Recreation Center to the north end prior to the closing of the bridge to traffic at 6:30AM.
 Reservations will be necessary and they will start running from Mackinaw City at 5 AM and the last shuttles must cross by 6:30.
 This shuttle was designed to aid people doing the Mackinac Bridge Run and will cost $20.

-Both Star Line Ferry and Shepler's Ferry provide the option of taking a ferry to Mackinac Island from one of the two mainland communities and then taking a 2nd ferry to the other community.
+Shepler's Ferry will provide the option of taking a ferry to Mackinac Island from one of the two mainland communities and then taking a 2nd ferry to the other community.
 Many people using this option take the ferry after their Mackinac Bridge Walk and spend some time on Mackinac Island before taking the second ferry.
 Shepler's adds a 6:30 departure from Mackinac Island to St. Ignace on Labor Day morning for people leaving the island to participate in the Bridge Walk.

 If you are staying on Mackinac Island, you may take a ferry to either Mackinaw City or St. Ignace and return to the Island from the other community.

-The ferry docks in St. Ignace are about 2 1/2 miles from the foot of the Mackinac Bridge.
-Northern Transport & Shuttle will be running shuttles from St. Ignace hotels and Little Bear East Arena (across from the boat docks) to the bridge for $10 per person.
+The ferry dock in St. Ignace is about 2 1/2 miles from the foot of the Mackinac Bridge.
+Northern Transport & Shuttle will be running shuttles from Little Bear East Arena (across from the boat docks) to the bridge for $10 per person.
+Parking is available at Little Bear for $5.

 Walkers at the foot of the Mackinac Bridge